antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-28-5-best-holiday-destinations-for-expats-in-thailand.md

 ###### **Photo ©** [**Pixabay**]

-<span style="font-weight: 400;">Located Northwest of Bangkok, the city of Kanchanaburi is ideal for nature enthusiasts.
+Located Northwest of Bangkok, the city of Kanchanaburi is ideal for nature enthusiasts.
 It&#8217;s where expats go to enjoy the best of Thai&#8217;s flora and fauna.
-It&#8217;s known for its historical attractions, breathtaking natural beauty, and spectacular outdoor activities, including star-gazing, bird-watching, fishing, golfing, canoeing, and trekking. </span>
+It&#8217;s known for its historical attractions, breathtaking natural beauty, and spectacular outdoor activities, including star-gazing, bird-watching, fishing, golfing, canoeing, and trekking.

-<span style="font-weight: 400;">Some of its major tourist spots include the Riverkwai Bridge, </span><a href="https://www.tourismthailand.org/Attraction/Erawan-National-Park--286" target="_blank" rel="noopener"><span style="font-weight: 400;">Erawan National Park</span></a><span style="font-weight: 400;">, Sai Yok National Park, and Huai Mae Khamin Waterfall.
-Dining options are pretty fantastic with the riverside resorts and restaurants making it a destination for luxury-seeking travellers.</span>
+Some of its major tourist spots include the Riverkwai Bridge, <a href="https://www.tourismthailand.org/Attraction/Erawan-National-Park--286" target="_blank" rel="noopener">Erawan National Park</a>, Sai Yok National Park, and Huai Mae Khamin Waterfall.
+Dining options are pretty fantastic with the riverside resorts and restaurants making it a destination for luxury-seeking travellers.

 ### **About the Author:**

 <img  src="/img/uploads/2019/04/maryn-mcdonnell-image-150x150.jpg" alt="" width="150" height="150" srcset="/img/uploads/2019/04/maryn-mcdonnell-image-150x150.jpg 150w, /img/uploads/2019/04/maryn-mcdonnell-image-300x300.jpg 300w, /img/uploads/2019/04/maryn-mcdonnell-image-768x768.jpg 768w, /img/uploads/2019/04/maryn-mcdonnell-image.jpg 960w" sizes="(max-width: 150px) 100vw, 150px" />

-_<span style="font-weight: 400;">As a life of a digital nomad and years of writing experience, Maryn Mcdonnell is a travel writer who loves exploring the world and shares her travel experiences with other passionate travellers out there.
-Find Maryn on Twitter </span>_[_<span style="font-weight: 400;">@MarynMcdonnell</span>_]
+_As a life of a digital nomad and years of writing experience, Maryn Mcdonnell is a travel writer who loves exploring the world and shares her travel experiences with other passionate travellers out there.
+Find Maryn on Twitter _[_@MarynMcdonnell_]

 : https://unsplash.com/photos/XMdhnFTaZ8c
 : https://pixabay.com/photos/ayutthaya-ancient-measure-art-2033589/